Meet Our Inspiring Just Be Kind Team

-I am a practising GP vet based in the UK, a pet owner, a mother and a forces wife, and everything I have learnt is from listening to you the owner.
+I am a GP vet based in the UK, a pet owner, a mother and dog lover and everything I have learnt is from listening to you the owner.

-Intense research and working with the top vet nutritionists in Germany, UK and Australia have helped me to achieve all of these aims on our own family dog Ruff, and my aim now is to benefit all your pets and together we can do our bit to be kind to the planet and our farmed animals too.
+Intense research and working with the top vet nutritionists in Germany and the UK have helped me to achieve all of these aims on our own family dog Ruff, and my aim now is to benefit all your pets and together we can do our bit to be kind to the planet and our farmed animals too.

 “If nobody changes then nothing changes but if somebody changes then everything changes!”